tcdi/plrust/doc/src/install-plrust-on-debian-ubuntu.md

     ```
     rustup component add rustc-dev
     ```
+1. Drop back to your normal user:
+    ```
+    exit
+    ```

 Future versions of PL/Rust may require a different version of the Rust toolchain to be installed and set to default.
 In such an event, step 3 and onward must be repeated with the new required version of the specific toolchain.
 The filename of the PL/Rust Debian package contains the version of the Rust toolchain it was built with -- see [Filename convention](#filename-convention) for more details.

 ### Installing PL/Rust

-With the prerequisites installed and set up, it is time to install the PL/Rust Debian package:
+With the prerequisites installed and set up, it is time to install the PL/Rust Debian package.

-1. Head to [the PL/Rust releases page](https://github.com/tcdi/plrust/releases) and download the appropriate version onto the target system
+1. Head to [the PL/Rust releases page](https://github.com/tcdi/plrust/releases) and download the appropriate version onto the target system.
+When choosing a destination in which to place the dowloaded Debian package, pick a directory that is readable and writable by the `_apt` user, such `/tmp`.
+Otherwise, the installation might produce an error.
 1. Install the package:
     ```
-    apt install /path/to/plrust-trusted-X.X.X_{{toolchain_ver}}-debian-pgXX-yourarch.deb
+    sudo apt install /tmp/plrust-trusted-X.X.X_{{toolchain_ver}}-debian-pgXX-yourarch.deb
     ```

 The package installation will fail if at least one of the above Rust dependencies are not met.